beave/sagan/doc/source/contributing-coding-style.rst

 Sagan development is primarily done in C.  We use the ``gnu`` "artistic style".
 If you are not familiar with the ``gnu`` artistic style, that is okay.
 We use tools like ``astyle`` to keep code consistent.
-Using tools like ``astyle`` allow you to write code in the style you are most comfortable with and then convert it before committing.
+Using tools like ``astyle`` allows you to write code in the style you are most comfortable with and then convert it before committing.
 In fact,  it is pretty rare that the main contributors manually follow these guidelines!